NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

    NN

-      See :term:`ANN`.
+      :abbr:`NN (Neural Network)` is an acronym for "Neural Network".
+NN models are used to simulate possible combinations of binary logic processing and multi-layer (multi-dimensional) paths through which a :term:`data-flow graph` may be mapped or computed.
+A NN does not have centralized storage; rather, a NN manifests as information stored as patterns throughout the network structure.
+NNs may be **Recurrent** (feedback loop) or **Nonrecurrent** (feed-forward) with regard to the network vector.

    ANN

-      :abbr:`ANN (Artificial Neural Network)` is an acronym for "Artificial Neural Network".
-ANN models are used to simulate possible combinations of binary logic processing and multi-layer (multi-dimensional) paths through which a :term:`data-flow graph` may be mapped or computed.
-An ANN does not have centralized storage; rather, an ANN manifests as information stored as patterns throughout the network structure.
-ANNs may be **Recurrent** (with feedback) or **Nonrecurrent** (feed-forward) with regard to the network structure.
+      :abbr:`Artificial Neural Network (ANN)`, often abbreviated as :term:`NN`.

+   RANN

+      :abbr:`Recurrent Artificial Neural Network (RANN)`, often abbreviated as :term:`RNN`.

    RNN

-      See :term:`RANN`.

-   RANN

-      A :abbr:`Recurrent Artificial Neural Network (RANN)` is a variety of *ANN* where output nodes from a layer on a data-flow graph have loopback to nodes that created an earlier layer.
-Since the RANN has no "centralized" storage, this loopback is the means by which the ANN can "learn" or be trained.
-There are several sub-categories of RANNs.
+      A :abbr:`Recurrent Neural Network (RNN)` is a variety of :term:`NN` where output nodes from a layer on a data-flow graph have loopback to nodes that created an earlier layer.
+Since the RNN has no "centralized" storage, this loopback is the means by which the ANN can "learn" or be trained.
+There are several sub-categories of RNNs.
 An :term:`LSTM`, for example, is a specific kind of "recurrent" ANN with a particular way of implementing long/short-term memory.
-For brevity, the RANN acronym is often abbreviated as `RNN`.

    LSTM